donalshijan/Distributed-Cache/README.md

 # Test
 cd into the project directory after cloning the repo.
+If you are building the project first time, you might not have a conan profile created so run the following command to create a conan profile
+`conan profile detect`
 To build and run tests you can simply run the following script

     chmod +x build_and_run_tests.sh
     ./build_and_run_tests.sh

+To run the k6 load test

+`k6 run -e CACHE_SERVER_IP=127.0.0.1 -e CACHE_SERVER_PORT=8079 load_test.js`